25 Must-Read Children’s Books By Black Authors

 From picture books about monsters to epic adventures featuring heroic Black kids, Black children’s authors know what kids want to read in school and at home.

-To help choose the best books by Black authors for kids, check out this list of top 5 picks.
+To help choose the best books by Black authors for kids, check out this list of top 10 picks.
+Whether your child prefers board books or short-chapter books, there’s something for every kid on this list.

 1. ‘The Good Turn’ by Sharna Jackson